 Special Education PTAs

 In some areas of the country, the unique challenges of educating children with disabilities have led to the formation of Special Education PTAs, or SEPTAs.
 SEPTAs include a wide range of disability needs, and all members share the goal of including disabilities in PTA advocacy and support.
 Creating a dedicated PTA unit allows parents to prioritize specific goals, but it can also limit opportunities to increase disability awareness within campus PTAs.
 Separate PTA units also require a reliable flow of volunteers to maintain nonprofit paperwork, to update Bylaws and Standing Rules, and to fill the board roles necessary to keep the PTA unit in good standing.
 Parenting children with disabilities can be exhausting and all-encompassing, and not all school districts are able to maintain a separate SEPTA.
 Even when a district SEPTA is present, without representatives in a PTA Council and local PTA units, it can be a challenge to ensure special needs are prioritized districtwide.

 SAGE (Special and Gifted Education)

 The SAGE concept has spread to additional Texas area PTA Councils, and its volunteers hope the vision will continue to grow!
-In the meantime, any school or Council PTA nationwide can vote to add a SAGE position to its board – and it’s easy to get started.
+In some districts, where the acronym “SAGE” is already in use for another program or group, PTAs may wish to use a different name, such as an “Exceptional Students Committee” (following the CEC example, discussed above).
+Regardless of name, the concept remains the same: SAGE or Exceptional Students Committees can help a Council or campus PTA to include all special needs and learning differences in PTA support, education, and advocacy.
+Any school or Council PTA nationwide can vote to add a SAGE position to its board – and it’s easy to get started.